 Half Term Happiness

 Here at Heritage, we are quite a creative lot and love to suggest things to do.
-Obviously, this half term is quite different as we are living under lockdown rules so we’ve come up with some suggestions to keep your family entertained and avoid that groundhog day feeling and grumbles of ‘we’re bored’.
-From crafts to activities and online learning and experiments to virtual tours, hopefully, there is something for everyone.
+We’ve put together some ideas to keep your family entertained over half term and avoid that groundhog day feeling and grumbles of ‘we’re bored’.
+From crafts to activities and online learning and experiments to virtual tours and trips out to new places, hopefully, there is something for everyone.

 Head out into woods and play